When Your Expected Family Contribution is Too High

 Options When Your Student is Still in the College Search Process

 My Upside Down College Search process will help you identify the best ways to save money on a college education.
-You can register here for the next free 1-hour webinar that walks you through the process.
+You can register here for the next free 1-hour LIVE online training that walks you through the process.

 In general, you should focus on the following options when you have a very high expected family contribution:

 - Colleges that offer the most merit-based aid – meritscholarshiplist.com can help you quickly identify the schools that will offer your student the most merit-based aid.

 - Colleges with the lowest “sticker” prices – These will mostly be in-state public colleges, but could also include out-of-state public colleges that have reciprocity agreements with your state.

 - Community colleges with guaranteed transfer programs – These will allow you to save a lot of money on the first two years of college and will allow your student to transfer into a four-year program for the last two years.

 Additionally, you may be able to lower your family’s expected family contribution through some smart money moves to reduce your adjusted gross income.
 Consult with a financial adviser to determine if any of these are right for you.